noqms/noqms/README.md

 ![alt text](architecture.svg)

+I coined the term NoQMS - No Queue Microservices - to describe microservices with no dependency on a centralized queue.

 Microservices without a centralized queue is a perfectly viable architecture given there is an efficient way for the microservices to discover each other.
 UDP multicast is a great solution for this.
-UDP multicast is supported by Linode and Digital Ocean, for example, but not by the other major cloud providers.
+UDP multicast is supported by Linode and Digital Ocean, for example, but not by other major cloud providers.
 For the others, this framework includes a pluggable Service Finder which allows developers to create their own discovery mechanism and class, replacing the built in UDP multicast service finder if needed.
 A unicast implementation of this ([unicast service finder](https://github.com/noqms/noqms-finder-unicast))